DevToDollar/.github/profile/README.md

 ## Hi there, I'm Matt 👋

-DevToDollar is a template for creating mobile app startups.
+DevToDollars is a template for creating mobile app startups.
 I help you reach your first $10k of revenue.

 ## A bit about me